Student Organizations at Peirce College

 All students who are in good academic standing and enrolled in the Paralegal Studies, Criminal Justice Studies or Legal Studies degree programs at Peirce College are members of the LSSA.
 Members are encouraged to participate in at least two functions/events per calendar year.
 Your participation is welcome either in person or via the threaded discussion on the association's website.

 Professor Carol J. Sherman is the faculty advisor for the LSSA.
-For questions about how you can play an active role in the association and get a head start on your legal career, please contact her at 215.670.9276 or firstname.lastname@example.org.
+For questions about how you can play an active role in this student organization and get a head start on your legal career, please contact her at 215.670.9276 or firstname.lastname@example.org.